Complementary Therapies in Healthcare NU5086 2021/22

 Brookfield Health Sciences Complex, University College Cork.
 Exact Room To Be Confirmed.

-To introduce students to the fundamentals of a range of complementary therapies and to examine the current debates surrounding CAM.
+Module Objective: To enable students to develop a critical understanding and knowledge of complementary therapies.
+To introduce students to the fundamentals of a range of complementary therapies and to examine the current debates and evidence surrounding complementary therapies.

-- Explore relevant research on the indications for, application, effects and contraindications to complementary therapies in health care;
+- Explore current evidence on the indications for, application, effects and contraindications to complementary therapies in health care.

-- Discuss the strengths and limitations of complementary therapies and their use within conventional health care systems today.
+- Discuss the strengths and limitations of complementary therapies and their effects within conventional health care systems today.

 Additional Teaching Mode Information